Asier del Horno

-Asier del Horno Cosgaya (born 19 January 1981) is a retired Spanish footballer who primarily played in the left back position.
+Asier del Horno Cosgaya (born 19 January 1981) is a Spanish former professional footballer who played as a left-back.

-He initially gained prominence during his stint with Athletic Bilbao, where he featured in 126 official matches over a span of five years and netted 17 goals.
-Following this, he transferred to Chelsea in England and clinched the Premier League title in the 2005–06 season.
+After solid displays with Athletic Bilbao, for which he appeared in 126 competitive games in five years scoring 17 goals, he moved to Chelsea in England, where he won the Premier League in the 2005–06 season.

-Del Horno was slated to participate in the 2006 World Cup with Spain, but a last-minute injury forced him to withdraw.
-He later returned to Spain to play for Valencia, who loaned him out to various clubs for the rest of his contract duration.
-His latter career was plagued by a series of physical setbacks, and he accumulated 187 appearances and 15 goals in La Liga.
+Subsequently, del Horno – who missed the 2006 World Cup with Spain due to a last-minute injury – returned to his country with Valencia, who loaned him to several clubs for the duration of his contract.
+He dealt with several physical problems in the latter part of his career, amassing La Liga totals of 187 matches and 15 goals.

 Club career

 Athletic Bilbao

-Born in Barakaldo, Biscay, del Horno began his career at Athletic Bilbao in 1999, where his combative tackling and strength in the air saw him rise through the ranks as a left-footed central defender.
-However, his pace and ability to contribute to the attack led to his being switched to the flank by the time he had arrived in the seniors for both club and country.
+Born in Gallarta, Biscay, del Horno began his career at Athletic Bilbao in 1999, where his combative tackling and strength in the air saw him rise through the ranks as a left-footed central defender.
+However, his pace and ability to contribute to the attack led to him being switched to the flank.

-Del Horno made his first-team debut in the 2000–01 opener at only 19, and finished his first season at the San Mamés Stadium with 14 games to help the Basques finish in 12th position.
+Del Horno made his first-team debut in the 2000–01 opener at the age of 19, and finished his first season at the San Mamés Stadium with 14 La Liga games to help the Basques finish in 12th position.

 Chelsea

 In June 2005, del Horno moved to Chelsea for a fee of £8 million.
-He won the first and only league championship of his career with the Blues, as part of the squad that conquered the Premier League title.
+He won the only league championship of his career with the Blues, as part of the squad that claimed the Premier League title.

-During his spell at Stamford Bridge, del Horno played 34 overall matches and scored once, against Tottenham Hotspur at White Hart Lane in a 2–0 victory on 27 August 2005.
-The following 22 February, late into the first half of a UEFA Champions League round-of-16 clash at home against FC Barcelona, he received a straight red card for a foul on Lionel Messi, as his team went on to lose the match 1–2 and the tie 2–3.
+During his spell at Stamford Bridge, del Horno played 34 official matches and scored once, against Tottenham Hotspur at White Hart Lane in a 2–0 victory on 27 August 2005.
+The following 22 February, late into the first half of a UEFA Champions League round-of-16 clash at home against FC Barcelona, he received a straight red card for a foul on Lionel Messi, as his team went on to lose the match 2–1 and the tie 3–2.